-Mohammed Shabaan is a 55 years old man who has always been on a healthy diet and followed a fitness regimen, describing it as a way of living.
-He has his small farm at home where he grows various kinds of fruits and vegetables.
+Mohammed Shabaan is a 55-year-old man who has always been on a healthy diet and followed a fitness regimen, describing it as a way of living.
+He has a small farm at home where he grows various kinds of fruits and vegetables.
 He has always been interested in the wide range of benefits these organic corps provide.
-For example, the Moringa tree is one of the corps he is harvesting on his farm; it reduces blood sugar and has anti-inflammatory and antioxidant effects.
+For example, the Moringa tree is one of the crops he is harvesting on his farm; it reduces blood sugar and has anti-inflammatory and antioxidant effects.

 March 2017 was the time Mohammed described as the time he “dropped down.” this initially started as mild constipation, which he attributed to ingestion of pomegranate; however, the constipation was persistent and remained for ten days, and he decided to seek medical attention.
 He was given laxatives, but his condition did not improve.
 Then, he started having a sudden onset of vomiting, which was severe as he felt tired and energy drained.
 The accumulation of all these symptoms led to him not walking, so he called the ambulance.

 This discussion continued for a long time until the physician decided that an urgent surgical intervention should occur as the patient had a bowel obstruction, leading to fatal sequelae.
 The physician tried to insert a tube to remove all the poisons from Mohammed’s abdomen, but they could not.
 However, another surgeon arrived in Qatar that day and was called to the Operation Room (OR).
 This surgeon was determined not to leave the OR until he inserted the tube.
 Mohammed described him as one who has confidence and trust in god’s will.
-He could insert the tube without any complications and danger to Mohammed.
-“These were all complications that only God knows of,” said Mohammed, believing that he was in a sophisticated situation, which was leading to a path of his wellbeing and survival.
+He could insert the box without any complications or danger to Mohammed.
+“These were all complications that only God knows of,” said Mohammed, believing that he was in a sophisticated situation leading to a path of his well-being and survival.

 He found his family and friends very supportive and understanding during that period.
 Although there was a negative stigma of having cancer, he noticed that he and his family changed and became more accepting; they grew to accept that cancer, like any other disease, can be treated and should not be considered as the closure of one’s life.

-Cancer was an “uninvited guest,” but you are forced to offer hospitality and welcoming like any other guest.
-Thus, one should find their support group and habits, which bring feelings of joy and happiness, to embrace this disease rather than allow it to drain them.
+Cancer was an “uninvited guest,” but you must offer hospitality and welcome like any other guest.
+Thus, one should find a support group and habits that bring joy and happiness to embrace this disease rather than allow it to drain them.
 It would help if you did not let this monstrous disease take over your lives and consider it as something that is only passing by but is offering you a grain of strength and enlightenment, making you a stronger warrior.
 Cancer is the beginning of a new life, not the end.

-During this initiative, I walked about 555 km on foot as the first phase and then completed the tour to cover 2022 km as a later goal, and we have chosen 2022 on the occasion of the 2022 world cup in Qatar, where I seek to walk about 25 km per day at a rate of five hours.
+During this initiative, I walked about 555 km on foot in the first phase and then completed the tour to cover 2022 km as a later goal.
+And we have chosen 2022 for the 2022 World Cup in Qatar, where I seek to walk about 25 km per day at a rate of five hours.